naivary/govm/README.md

 which type of operating-system you are using.
 This is needed because as always windows needs some special configurations in the vagrantfile.
 Valid values are linux and windows.
+This option will be ignored if you use your own Vagrantfiles.

 `SCRIPT: govm.SCRIPT -opt` <br/>
 Provision script that will run for the virtual-machine.